Inhale

 I grunted and rested my elbows on the tabletop, still holding the credit card.
 I should have been grateful that my knee no longer hurt.
 “Was she distraught about anything?”

-“She was happy.
+“She was very happy.
 A friendly woman,” she said, smiling.
 “Excuse me, sir.”
 The woman returned to the kitchen.

 I examined Lily’s things again until the woman returned with a stern-looking man wearing a black suit.
 Was he Chinese or Japanese?
 She spoke to him in their language.